discord/confetti-cannon/readme.md

 ## useConfettiCannon

 `useConfettiCannon` is the hook that will allow you to launch confetti.
-This takes a `ConfettiCanvas` and a `SpriteCanvas` and provides a few function to create confetti.
+This takes a `ConfettiCanvas` and a `SpriteCanvas` and provides a few functions to create confetti.

 ### Cannon methods